Varese: Transport

 The city has both an extensive city bus network (12 lines + 3 lines in the urban area) operated by Autolinee Varesine, and suburban bus services.
-International bus services are operated by Swiss Post Bus of line 523 that link Varese to Lugano and Mendrisio.
+International bus services are operated by Swiss Post Bus of line 523 that links Varese to Lugano and Mendrisio.

-In Varese there is also a funicular service on the Vellone-Sacro Monte funicular.
+In Varese, there is also a funicular service on the Vellone-Sacro Monte funicular.

+The nearest airfield is Varese-Venegono Airport (ICAO:LILN) located 10 km southeast of Varese.
+The nearest airport is Milan Malpensa Airport which provides most domestic and international flights.
+It is located 35 km south of the city.

 Main sights

 The city is home to the Sacro Monte di Varese ('the Sacred Mount of Varese'), a place of pilgrimage and worship.
 It is one of the Sacri Monti of Piedmont and Lombardy, included on the UNESCO World Heritage list.